Azure-Samples/openai-end-to-end-baseline/README.md

 This reference implementation illustrates an approach for authoring and running a chat application in a single region with prompt flow and Azure OpenAI.
 This reference implementation showcases a secure environment for authoring a chat flow and two options for deploying the flow:

-- An Azure AI Studio managed online endpoint in a managed virtual network.
+- An Azure Machine Learning managed online endpoint in a managed virtual network.

   - If your application requires high availability and you favor using a managed online endpoint, it is recommended to extend this architecture by deploying multiple online endpoints behind a load balancer to improve resiliency.
 - A network-isolated, zone-redundant, highly available deployment in Azure App Service.

-The implementation will have you build and test a [Prompt flow](https://microsoft.github.io/promptflow/) in an [Azure AI Studio](https://azure.microsoft.com/products/machine-learning) project and deploy the flow.
+The implementation will have you build and test a [Prompt flow](https://microsoft.github.io/promptflow/) in an [Azure AI Studio](https://learn.microsoft.com/azure/ai-studio/how-to/prompt-flow) project and deploy the flow.
 You'll be exposed to common generative AI chat application characteristics such as:

 - Creating prompts
 - Querying data stores for grounding data